Bachelor of Economics

-A Bachelor of Economics (BEc or BEcon) is an academic degree, awarded to students who have completed specialised undergraduate studies in economics.
-Variants include the "Bachelor of Economic Science", and "tagged" degrees such as BA (Econ), BS (Econ) / BSc (Econ), BCom (Econ), and BSocSc (Econ).
+A Bachelor of Economics (BEc or BEcon) is an academic degree awarded to students who have completed specialised undergraduate studies in economics.
+Variants include the Bachelor of Applied Economics and Bachelor of Economic Science, and "tagged" degrees such as BA (Econ), BS (Econ) / BSc (Econ), BCom (Econ), and BSocSc (Econ).

 These degrees aim to provide students with a comprehensive understanding of economic theories, principles, and models, and their application in analyzing real-world economic issues.
 The program then encompasses a broad range of topics in the field of economics, including microeconomics, macroeconomics, econometrics, economic history, and international economics.

 It is, at the same time, substantially more theoretical and mathematically rigorous than the economics major within generalist undergraduate degrees (e.g. BBA, BA or BCom).

 Graduates often pursue careers in economic analysis, policy development, finance, and business consulting, or continue their studies in graduate programs.

 Structure

 The BEcon and the specialized degrees each have their own structure, differing by university.

 Generally, though, the curriculum is built around a core of theory, to which is added courses in the various branches, and areas of application; see next section.